Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "If you want to know what God thinks about money just look at the people He gives it to."
+> "The only way to make sense out of change is to plunge into it, move with it, and join the dance."
-> — **Alexander Pope**
+> — **Alan Watts**

 ---